Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Introduction

-The two main points for the multi-manifold representation learning are \textit{Point (1)} preserving the local geometric structure within each manifold and \textit{Point (2)} ensuring the discriminability between different manifolds.
-Most previous work seems to start with the assumption that data labels are known, and then design the algorithm in a \emph{supervised manner}, which greatly simplifies the problem.
-However, it is challenging to decouple complex cross-over relations and ensure discriminability between different manifolds, especially in \emph{unsupervised} settings.
-One natural strategy is to achieve \textit{Point (2)} through clustering to get pseudo-labels and then performing representation learning for each manifold.
-However, clustering-oriented losses may deteriorate the geometric structure of embeddings, and hence clustering is somewhat contradictory to \textit{Point (1)} (this will be detailed in Sec.~\ref{sec:3.3}).
+The two main points for the multi-manifold learning are \textit{Point (1)} preserving the local geometric structure within each manifold and \textit{Point (2)} ensuring the discriminability between different manifolds.
+Most previous works seem to start with the assumption that data labels are known, and then design the algorithm in a \emph{supervised manner}.
+However, it is challenging to decouple complex crossover relations and ensure discriminability between different manifolds, especially in \emph{unsupervised} settings.
+One natural strategy is to achieve \textit{Point (2)} through clustering to get pseudo-labels and then performing single-manifold learning for each manifold.
+However, the clustering-oriented loss may deteriorate the geometric structure of the latent space\footnote{This claim was first made by IDEC \cite{guo2017improved}, but they did not provide any experiment or analysis to support it.
+In this paper, however, we show that the geometric structure of the latent space is indeed corrupted by extensive visualizations (Fig.~\ref{fig:3} and Fig.~\ref{fig:4}) and statistical analysis (Fig.~\ref{fig:6}).}, and hence clustering is somewhat contrary to \textit{Point (1)} (this will be detailed in Sec.~\ref{sec:3.3}).
 Therefore, it is important to alleviate this contradiction so that clustering helps both \textit{Point (1)} and \textit{Point (2)}.
-Thus, the second question here is \emph{how to cluster data that favors learning manifold representation?}
+Thus, the second question here is \emph{how to cluster data that favors multi-manifold learning?}